ishan2109/Gaming-machine/README.md

 # Gaming-machine
-Prototype of the games present in most gaming zones.
+Prototype of the games present in most gaming zones using ATMEGA-16 and proteus.